 How could a deadly virus end the world as we know it?
-In this article, we will take a look at some of the world’s greatest killer viruses, many of which you may know and fear.
-After we explore how the world’s most famous killer viruses begin and end, we’ll explain how you can survive the next killer virus.
+In this article, we will look at some of the world’s greatest killer viruses, many of which you may know and fear.
+After exploring how the world’s most famous killer viruses begin and end, we’ll explain how you can survive the next killer virus.
 And finally, we will explore how the next killer virus might attack.
-Many people also read your immune system – what is it and how does it protect you.

 Do you know which deadly virus almost destroyed the world?

 The history of viruses is almost as old as the earth.
-However, in the late 18th century, scientists carried out deeper experiments that provided evidence of killer viruses.
+However, in the late 18th century, scientists carried out deeper experiments supporting killer viruses.
 Later, in the 20th century, various types of viruses evolved and implicated many different viral infections and diseases.

 Since the 19th century, various viral pandemics have arisen and devastated the world.
 One obvious example is the ongoing global coronavirus outbreak.
 Here is an overview of the viral outbreaks that happened over the previous centuries.

 The influenza virus was the first pandemic that occurred after the discovery of viruses.
 It started in Russia and eventually spread throughout the world.
 It affected almost 50 million people globally in the span of a year.

 After the identification and classification of the influenza virus, many other viruses caused infections in humans.
 These viruses were later studied and characterized into classes according to their properties.

 The poliovirus was once considered a killer virus as its outbreak created havoc around the world.
 The poliovirus pandemic originated in the USA and spread globally.
 It was so disastrous that 6000 people faced death in the USA.
 Poliovirus affected all age groups, but it had the greatest impact on children and left them with disabilities.

 After the pandemic, virologists worked to formulate a vaccine against this killer virus.
 Finally, in 1954, the USA produced a vaccine that helped to immunize children against the poliovirus.